X13-A/Typing-Software/README.md

 # Typing-Software
-Typing software created with Python and Pygame
+Typing software created with Python and Pygame.
+Requires Pygame to be installed.